amir734jj/ringLWE/README.md

 # ringLWE
-Nothing special, just a simple R-LWE KE in java
+Nothing special, just a simple R-LWE-KE implementation in java